 where 'abc' is the value of @id attribute on the fact in the hidden section and 'TEXT' corresponds to its value in the report (that would have been transformed to the fact value should a transformation rule be available).

-KVK-FR-XXX: The ix:hidden section of Inline XBRL document MUST not include elements eligible for transformation.
+G3-4-1\3: The ix:hidden section of Inline XBRL documents MUST not include elements eligible for transformation.

-In case of violation, the following messages are recommended to be used:
+In case of violation, the following message is recommended to be used:

 Error: "transformableElementIncludedInHiddenSection"